 Mixing up your routine will help your body break the habit.

 Learning to relieve your stress without lighting up a smoke can seem overwhelming to new quitters.
-Letting go of your stress in other ways, is the best way to break the habit.
+Dealing with your stress in other ways is the best way to break the habit.

 Why not try: